keegoid/keeganmullaney.com/README.md

 As I've taken on more projects, my free time has become somewhat lacking.
 I wanted to find a workflow for maintaining a personal blog site and creating new blog posts that would be easy to remember and repeat, produce a fast, secure site and be easily transferable to any host or server.
 I decided a [static site generator][mm] utilizing posts formatted in [Markdown][md] was the way to go.
 What follows is my ultimate time-saving, static site generating, refreshingly tranquil blog post writing process:

-- version control is done with [git][git], and all is right with the world
+- version control is done with [git][git] and all is right with the world
 - changes to code and this readme file are done with [gEdit][ge] on my [CentOS 7.0 x64][centos] workstation
 - new posts are written in [GitHub flavored Markdown][gfm] using [Draft][draftin] and saved to my [Dropbox][db] repository
 - changes and new posts are committed with [git][git] and pushed to my remote repository on [GitHub][gh]
 - [BitBalloon][bb] listens for pushes to [GitHub][gh], then automatically builds and deploys the static site
-- I read a book, drink some wine, revel in all my new found free time
+- read a book, drink some wine, revel in new-found free time
 - rinse and repeat

 If you like this workflow and decide to adopt it, please do let me know: [@keegoid][twitter]